jamoflaw/glibc-dso/README.md

 ### Using apt

-To use apt createa directory structure for the resulting debs
+To use apt create a directory structure for the resulting debs

 ```bash
 mkdir -p debs/pool/main